 The blog post should be 300-500 words and accessible to a non-specialist audience.

-Students receive a stipend payment of A$2000 administered by their home university, or the university at which they are enrolled to undertake a Vacation Research Scholarship.
+Students receive a stipend payment of A$3000 administered by their home university, or the university at which they are enrolled to undertake a Summer Research Scholarship.

 Students’ home or host universities should invoice AMSI in two instalments: